blackboard/anthologydevdocs/docs/blackboard/lti/1.3/01-register-an-application.md

 3. **Tool JWKS URL**
    - This is the URL for your public key with which Learn validates that the messages it receives (such as Deep Linking, Names & Roles, Assignment & Grades) are from your application.
 It must adhere to the JWKS specification.
 4. **Signing Algorithm**
-   - Anthology currently supports RS256 and RS512.
+   - Blackboard currently supports RS256 and RS512.
 We can support more as we are requested to do so.

 #### Custom Parameters